 This edition of ICLC will take place at Medialab Prado (Madrid) from the 16th to 18th of January 2019.
 It follows previous editions at CMMAS, Morelia, Mexico (2017), at McMaster University, Ontario, Canada (2016) and the inaugural edition held in University of Leeds, UK (2015).

 ICLC 2019 is open to any topic related to Live Coding and it aims to offer continuity with previous ICLC research themes.
 For a list of proposed themes, please visit previous ICLC sites.
-For this edition, we particularly encourage contributions related to free culture, teaching and learning live coding and collaborative or networked creation.
-Contributions that challenge the proposed themes are also welcome.
-Submissions are expected in the English language.
+For this edition, we particularly encourage contributions related to:

-If there are special needs regarding the accesibility of the Conference, please contact the organization team at iclc2019 at livecodemad dot org.
+If there are special needs regarding the accessibility of the confernence, please contact the organization team at iclc2019 at livecodemad dot org.

 With the aim of promoting a safe, inclusive and open space at ICLC 2019, the organizing team propose a code of conduct in continuity with the prior conferences on live coding.
 We invite everyone attending the conference and the communities around it to work for a respectful and positive environment.
 As organizers we work hard to preserve the warm and open atmosphere that characterize pasts live coding conferences.